fleetdm/fleet/handbook/company/communications.md

 ### Requesting IT support

-If you are in need of IT support to assist with a software or hardware issue, [open an IT support request](https://github.com/fleetdm/confidential/issues/new?assignees=spokanemac&labels=%3Ahelp-it&projects=&template=request-it-support.md&title=%F0%9F%92%BB+Request+IT+support).
+If you are in need of IT support to assist with a software or hardware issue, [open a support request](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-digital-experience&projects=&template=custom-request.md&title=) with Digital Experience.
 A Fleet IT team member will attempt to correct your issue remotely using Fleet, and will notify you if any action is needed on your part.

 ## Writing